 5. It really is easier to smile too, we’re sure you would have heard that it takes fewer muscles to smile than frown, this really is true 43 to frown and only 17 to smile.

-World Oral Health Day is an excellent opportunity to let you know about the power of a smile and discuss how important vitally oral health can be to our confidence, happiness and health.
+World Smile Day is an excellent opportunity to let you know about the power of a smile and discuss how important oral health can be to our confidence, happiness and health.

-You may have heard recent press about the number of children with oral health problems.
-New statistics revealed more than 33,000 children were admitted to hospital for tooth extractions under general anaesthetic in the last year alone.
+You may have heard in the press about the number of children with oral health problems.
+New statistics revealed more than 33,000 children were admitted to the hospital for tooth extractions under general anaesthetic in the last year alone.

 We cannot let poor oral health stop our children from smiling!